OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 ### -InstallDir
-Where the platform will be installed.
-If the platform is already installed, this parameter has no effect.
-If not specified will default to %ProgramFiles%\Outsystems
+Where the platform will be installed. if the platform is already installed, this parameter has no effect. if not specified will default to %ProgramFiles%\Outsystems

 ```yaml
 Type: String